Anupam-Bh/CNN_Flatband_filter/README.md

 # CNN_Flatband_filter
-A python only implementation to identify flat electronic bands from band-structure images
+A python only implementation to identify flat electronic bands from band-structure images from The Materials Project.